Visit our online Jewelry Shop

 Bogoff

-Founder (s): Henry and Yvette Bogoff founded the Spear Novelty Company, Chicago, IL.
-1946-circa 1960 -Together Henry and Yvette ran a successful jewelry company that was able to compete with other premier jewelry companies of the day.
+Founder (s): Henry and Yvette Bogoff founded the Spear Novelty Company, Chicago, IL in the 1920s.
+They produced buttons and other items.
+Jewels by Bogoff began in 1946 to the 1960s -Together Henry and Yvette ran a successful jewelry company that was able to compete with other premier jewelry companies of the day.
 After Henry died the company was moved to New York.
 Copyright symbols do not appear on Bogoff jewelry.
-Signature Designs: Rhodium finished metal, silver tone metal, small rhinestones, pave set stones, leaf designs.
+Signature Designs: Distinctive chain, rhodium finished metal, silver tone metal, small rhinestones, pave set stones, leaf designs.
 Back to top

 Boucher